-The property forms part of an established residential area in the town of Newtongtange.
+The property forms part of an established residential area in the village of Newtongrange.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found nearby.
+A range of typical local amenities can be found in nearby towns and villages.